mathbike/mathbike.github.io/_posts/math-sorcerer.md

 tags: [math, python]
 ---

-The Math Sorcerer's forums were targeted by bots
+The Math Sorcerer's forums was targeted by bots.